LLNL/maestrowf/docs/source/parameters.rst

 .. code-block:: bash

-   $ maestro run study.yaml --pgen itertools_pgen_pargs.py --parg "SIZE_MIN:10" --parg "SIZE_STEP: 10" --parg "NUM_SIZES:4"
+   $ maestro run study.yaml --pgen itertools_pgen_pargs.py --parg "SIZE_MIN:10" --parg "SIZE_STEP:10" --parg "NUM_SIZES:4"

 Each argument is a string in key:val form, which can be accessed in the generator function as shown below: